PulsePoint's Digital Health Forum 'The Future was Today' to Explore the Rapid Transformational Change Occurring Within Healthcare

 NEW YORK, Sept.
 14, 2020 /PRNewswire/ -- PulsePoint, the leading technology company using real-time data to accelerate health outcomes, is set to host their second bi-annual Digital Health Forum in October.
 Themed "The Future was Today," the event is designed around discussions aiming to disentangle many of the challenges within healthcare and rewrite an ideal vision that capitalizes on the opportunities technology and health data present.

 PulsePoint prides itself in being a forward moving company, a sentiment captured in its corporate tagline, 'Leading Health Forward'.
-With this event, the company is leaning into the change we're currently going through and enlist other forward-oriented minds to collectively re-envision how we use data and technology to help people make better health decisions.
+With this event, the company is leaning into the change we're currently going through and enlisting other forward-oriented minds to collectively re-envision how we use data and technology to help people make better health decisions.

 Many big minds are trying to work through the current business challenges created by the pandemic.
-PulsePoint wants to look beyond, to address key issues facing healthcare, specifically around health data, will look like in five years, how rules are being re-written and what new behaviors are being formed.
+PulsePoint wants to look beyond, to address key issues facing healthcare, specifically around what health data will look like in five years, how rules are being re-written and what new behaviors are being formed.
 While no one can see that far ahead, PulsePoint is crafting the event to stimulate an exchange of ideas and creative thinking, with the ultimate goal of making us all more purposeful in charting a smart, productive and compassionate way forward.

 The forum will feature an eclectic mix of multidisciplinary speakers including doctors, health policy officials, futurists, disruptors, technologists, journalists, non-profits, media personalities, and even teens representing the voices of tomorrow.
 Key headliners include Dr. Scott Gottlieb, former commissioner of the FDA, Bob Garfield, co-host of On the Media and Dr. Amy Zalman, CEO of Prescient and Professor of Foresight at Georgetown University.